demisto/content/Packs/VaronisSaaS/Integrations/VaronisSaaS/README.md

 **Important Note:**
 You have two options how to close Varonis Alert:
- - The first option is to change a Varonis Alert Status.
-In this case, the status of an alert will be change by a mirroring functionality, but the Incident in XSOAR won't be closed.
+ - The first option is to change the Varonis Alert Status field in the XSOAR incident.
+In this case, the status of the alert in Varonis SaaS service will be change by the mirroring functionality, but the Incident in XSOAR won't be closed.
  - The second one is to close an Incident.
 In this case, the Varonis Alert will be closed on the Varonis side by the post-processing script.